unkn0wnvariable/Python-Twitter/README.md

 ## API Details File

-I use a seperate file for my API details which, for obvious reasons, I exclued from my public repository.
+I use a seperate file for my API details which, for obvious reasons, I exclude from my public repository.
 It therefore needs to be created and populated with your own API credentials.

 The file is called TwitterAPIDetails.py and contains the following: